JoshuaKGoldberg/Typespace/README.md

 ### Tests

 Tests files are in JavaScript and run with Mocha.
-Test coverage is computed with Istanbul.
+Test coverage for unit tests is computed with Istanbul.